Tentacle Erotica

 The explicitly genital, narrative form of the genre is a product of post-war Japanese censorship.
 Article 175 of Japan's penal code bans "obscene" depiction of genitalia, and manga artists routinely obscured anatomy with mosaics or bars.

-- mid-1980s: The mangaka Toshio Maeda is widely credited with the workaround that defined the genre: substituting non-human appendages for the phallus.
+- mid-1980s: Maeda refined that device into the workaround that defined the genre: substituting non-human appendages for the phallus.
 In his often-quoted words, he "just created a creature" whose tentacle "is not a penis as a pretext," sidestepping the ban while still depicting penetration.

 - 1985–1987: Maeda's Urotsukidōji (serialized 1985–1986; adapted to original-video-animation from 1987) is the foundational animated work, fusing horror, bishōjo characters and tentacles and popularizing the trope internationally.
 The Japanese term shokushu (触手, "tentacle/feeler") became the genre's name.